Skip to main content

 4. Customize the default search patterns if you need to for your business requirements.

-• Add, change, or remove any values you want to modify for the parameters of the default patterns.
+• Add or change any values you want to modify for the parameters of the default patterns.

 • Change any attributes you want to swap for another by selecting another attribute from the list of available attributes of the VendorAccountItem object type.